Facebook Ads Complete Guide 2021. Ultimate Guide To Facebook Ads Campaigns

 Knowing how the parts work together will help you run your ads the way you want to and get them to the right people.

-Start at least with 5 ad sets with different audiences for A/B testing
+Start at least 5 ad sets with different audiences for A/B testing

 Step #3: Choose the Campaign Objective and Conversion Event

-Facebook offers 11 marketing objectives based on what you want your ad to accomplish.
+Facebook offers 11 marketing objectives based on your ad’s goals.
 Here’s how they align with business goals:

 Optimize for the pixel event or objective goal you want to achieve.